 “Read” the profile: A LinkedIn profile says a thousand things about someone’s attitude toward online professional networking, and by thoroughly reading the profile, you can determine how active a particular user is on the website.
 In general, the more active people are on LinkedIn, the more they will understand the value of business networking and thus the more willing they will be to connect if you send a personalized invite.
 This is especially the case if they are a LinkedIn LION or Open Networker.

 Warm leads are always the best: As in real life, how to network on LinkedIn is all about introductions through a “warm” lead, someone your target connection actually knows who can make a personal introduction on your behalf, often leads to the greatest success.
 Rather than relying on a cold call or email, get in touch with the person who connects the two of you and ask him or her for a formal introduction.
 If your targeted user is a third-degree connection, find someone who could facilitate an introduction between you and a person who is actually connected to your targeted user.
 Your eventual goal is to be introduced to your second-degree connection who can then facilitate the introduction with your third-degree connection.

-Join the same LinkedIn Group: A simple tactic you can use to contact someone is to join one of his or her LinkedIn Groups.
+Join the same LinkedIn Group: A simple tactic you can use to contact someone on LinkedIn is to join one of his or her LinkedIn Groups.
 Of course, this only works if your desired contact has the default settings on, which allows group members to send messages to each other.
 At present, the option to send a message to a group member does not appear as an option when you find a common group member on an advanced people search result; instead, you will be prompted to send an InMail.
 No worries: Simply navigate to the same Group that you a member of, do a member search, and you will have the option to send a message from that user interface.